 How to Attach the Metal Purse Kiss Frames

-- The adorable Metal Kiss Frames shown here can easily be purchased from Amazon.
+- These adorable Metal Kiss Frames shown above can easily be purchased from Amazon.
 They are the perfect size to complete this Project.

 - Sew them on with matching embroidery thread and a sewing needle to complete your project.

 Step 20—Prepare to Sew on the Metal Kiss Frame

 - Use a small pair of scissors to ease the fabric into the little metal lip as shown below.

 - Sew on the Kiss Frame using matching or contrasting embroidery thread.

 A Wet and a Dry Wet Felted Coin Purse

 The Wet Purse Resting on a Bed of Teeswater Curls